hyperlane-xyz/solana/net/README.md

 More information on AWS CLI configuration can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)

 ### Metrics configuration (Optional)
-Ensure that `$(whoami)` is the name of an InfluxDB user account with enough access to create a new InfluxDB database.
+Ensure that $(whoami) matches an InfluxDB user account with sufficient access to create a new InfluxDB database.
 Ask mvines@ for help if needed.

 ## Quick Start